fractalic/mp4-fall2015/README.md

 + filling the world with additional items,
 + and creating intelligent AIs for `Rabbit`s and `Fox`es.

-## Part 1: Fill the virtual world with life
+## Part 1: Give life to the virtual world

 Add at least 9 new classes to the virtual world|three Item classes for each of the three different categories listed below:
 + `Animal`s: In the animals package create three additional classes for animals, such as lions, flies, and elephants.